How does Nurse-Family Partnership work in Canada?

 - assess feasibility and acceptability in a small-scale pilot study

-- test the program in a large-scale RCT, and
+- test the program in a large-scale RCT

-The BC Healthy Connections Project is following these steps.
+The BC Healthy Connections Project represents the Canadian RCT.

 Nurse-Family Partnership was first adapted to add Canadian content at McMaster University.
 Starting in 2008, the program was then piloted with 100 families in Hamilton, Ontario.
 The pilot showed that the program was well received by families, nurses and other healthcare providers, and community agencies — demonstrating acceptability and feasibility.

-The Children’s Health Policy Centre at Simon Fraser University is leading the scientific evaluation — with collaborators from across BC and Canada.
+The Children’s Health Policy Centre at Simon Fraser University led the scientific evaluation — with collaborators from across BC and Canada.
 Collaborators include scientists at McMaster University, the University of BC, the University of Victoria and the Public Health Agency of Canada.